AKELASCOUNCIL.COM

 When you arrive, be ready with:

-• Scout Uniform (If you have enough, wear every day)
+• Scout Uniform (If you have enough, plan to wear every day)

 • Appropriate closed-toe shoes